What’s the difference between a chief of staff vs. an executive assistant?

 Ferriss emphasizes starting with clear delegation frameworks.
 His approach:

-• Build feedback loops that help support roles learn your thinking patterns
+• Build feedback loops to help support roles learn your thinking patterns

 Mochary recommends beginning with personal systems (EA) before scaling to organizational systems (CoS).
 This creates a stable foundation for growth.